 But what about in business, or the workplace – where should expectations lie here?
 When I was preparing to launch The Early Hour, I told a friend that I’d be publishing an article a day.
-Really, she said, isn’t that aiming a bit high – what if Joni (my daughter) is ill and I don’t have time to write one, won’t that look bad, she asked.
+Really, she said, isn’t that aiming a bit high – what if your daughter is ill and you don’t have time to write one, won’t that look bad, she asked.
 I said that yes, it would, but that it also wouldn’t happen.
 I would make sure I had something to put up each day.

 Should your readers/customers have high expectations?

-And so, since the launch in September, one article has been published at 5am each morning.
-Sometimes I’ve spent a few days panicking about whether I have enough articles in the pipeline, other times I’ve had 30 scheduled in advance.
+And so, since the launch in September 2015, an article has been published at 5am each morning.
+Sometimes I find myself panicking about whether I have enough articles in the pipeline, other times I have 30 scheduled in advance.
 Either way, I just have to make sure that tomorrow an article goes up.
 And that it’s a good one, as I want people to keep coming back.
 As Annie Pace Scranton says in this Forbes article, you should ‘under promise – over deliver’.
 Not the other way around.